attilammagyar/js80p/README.md

    found.
 In the latter case, notes will fall back to 440 Hz 12 tone equal temperament.

- * `MTS-ESP N`: query tuning information from an MTS-ESP tuning provider (usually another plugin) for evey `NOTE ON` MIDI event.
+ * `N MTS-ESP`: query tuning information from an MTS-ESP tuning provider (usually another plugin) for evey `NOTE ON` MIDI event.
 Already sounding notes are kept unchanged.
 The tuning selector displays "`on`" when a tuning provider is available, and "`off`" when no tuning provider is found.
 In the